Multi-Objective Reinforcement Learning-based Approach for Pressurized Water Reactor Optimization: Results and analysis

 Furthermore, it's worth noting that in PEARL-NdS (\code{crowding}) and PEARL-$\epsilon$, the agents prioritize minimizing low enrichment as their first objective.
 This choice may be explained by the fact that average enrichment is relatively easier to correlate, as it is derived from altering the composition of the FAs selected to fill a pattern.
 PEARL-NdS and PEARL-\code{$\epsilon$} are ranking strategies and are seeking solutions of higher rank, ones that dominates others, while PEARL-e is based on the magnitude of the objectives.
 Looking for lower enrichment will provide the sought after higher ranking.
 Conversely, achieving higher $L_C$ and lower $F_{\Delta h}$ values is more complex and depends not only on the composition of the chosen FAs but also on the core's arrangement.
 If we focus on the PEARL-NdS (\code{crowding}) approach, we observe that the algorithm starts to optimize the other two FOMs after about 50 generations or 25,000 samples.
 Moreover, the $L_C$ increases more smoothly, which might be due to the fact that there is an almost perfect linear relationship between $L_C$ and the average enrichment, hence it is easier to optimize it compared to $F_{\Delta h}$.
 For high $F_{\Delta h}$, the trade-off with $L_C$ does not fully appear.
 On top of that, it is very interesting to note that $L_C$ and the average enrichment are nearly perfectly correlated negatively, hence it might be very hard to optimize both at the same time.
 However, the agents of PEARL-NdS (\code{crowding}) traverse the objective space one objective after the other, resulting in a very high HV compared to the other methods.

 Interestingly again, the preferential set of best solutions per our statistical Shannon metric are all exhibiting low $F_{\Delta h}$ and average enrichment: $[1.43,4.38,501.4]$, $[1.449,4.12,478.9]$, $[1.45,4.18,483.6]$, $[1.44,4.37,507.2]$,$[1.44,4.43,513.3]$.
-In this instance, all solutions the second was found byt he PEARL-NdS (\code{crowding}) approach and the others by NSGA-III.
-The first, fourth, and fifth best solutions would meet the feasibility criteria outlined in \cite{seurin2022pwr,seurin2023assessment}, where our goal was to achieve $L_C \ge 500$ EFPD and $F_{\Delta h} \le 1.45$.
+In this instance, all solutions the second was found by the PEARL-NdS (\code{crowding}) approach and the others by NSGA-III.
+The first, fourth, and fifth best solutions would meet the feasibility criteria outlined in \cite{seurin2022pwr,seurin2024assessment}, where our goal was to achieve $L_C \ge 500$ EFPD and $F_{\Delta h} \le 1.45$.

-Additionally, it's noteworthy that in both optimization scenarios, PEARL-e under-performs when compared to the SO-based approaches, even though it performed well in the classicla benchmark cases.
+Additionally, it's noteworthy that in both optimization scenarios, PEARL-e under-performs when compared to the SO-based approaches, even though it performed well in the classical benchmark cases.
 This difference in performance could be attributed to the arbitrary choice of $\alpha = [1.0, 1.0, 1.0]$.
 Given that we didn't possess prior knowledge of the Pareto front's shape, we opted for a uniform generation of rays.
 It is conceivable that a designer could iteratively construct more suitable rays by conducting multiple optimizations in advance.
-Nevertheless, we recommend exercising caution when considering PEARL-e if no a-priori assumptions about the Pareto front can be made,. and PEARL-NdS allows the user to workaround this challenge.
+Nevertheless, we recommend exercising caution when considering PEARL-e if no a-priori assumptions about the Pareto front can be made, and PEARL-NdS allows the user to workaround this challenge.